memorymapper/memorymap-toolkit/README.md

 ```

 In the ```DATABASES``` section, edit the ```NAME```, ```USER``` and ```PASSWORD```
-settings to reflect how you configured the database:
+settings to reflect how you configured the database, ie:

 ```python
 DATABASES = {